chrisanag1985/zeek_to_wildfire/README.md

 If any malicious file found it creates a Zeek Notice Log.

+## How it works

+- Zeek creates SHA256 File hash and extracts the files that are supported from PA Wildfire.
+- Send the hash to WildFire and gets the verdict.
+If it is malicious it creates a notice
+- If the hash it is not known to wildfire, Zeek submits the file to Wildfire.
+- Check every 2 min (in case of Pending state), for verdict.
+- If verdict is malicious then it creates a notice.

 ## Installation
 Just load the script in your `local.zeek` and change the configuration values for your Wildfire IP and your API-KEY